SuperOfficeDocs/data-access/docs/getting-started/index.md

 The **scripting level** pertains to a few different features that provide similar functionality, albeit by different means.
 [CRMScript][3] is a SuperOffice scripting dialect similar to JavaScript and is managed inside the administrative pages of SuperOffice. **NetServer scripting** is an Application Server capability that is accessible onsite only.

-**External APIs** refer to SuperOffice web services and provide complete data access for both SuperOffice clients and online applications.
+**External APIs** provide complete data access for both SuperOffice clients and online applications.
+These include SuperOffice COM APIs and the NetServer API landscape including SuperOffice web services.

 **Internal APIs** refer to the nearly limitless amount of customization capabilities that most onsite installations leverage to provide everything from custom pages and dialogs, document and sentry plugins, and so much more.

-## Platforms (SuperOffice clients)

-SuperOffice supports different forms of scripting automation.
-[SuperOffice Service][4] (CS), available for both onsite and online, supports scripting automation and accounts for the majority of integrations.
-SuperOffice CRM on the other hand is available as four unique platforms, each of which has its own extensibility characteristics:

-* [Windows client][5]
-* [Onsite Web client][6]
-* [Online Web client][7]
-* Mobile clients: SuperOffice Mobile and Pocket CRM

-These first three CRM clients support many forms of integration, but the mobile clients do not: SuperOffice Mobile and Pocket CRM support custom web panels that are configurable on each device, but that is all; They do not expose any external integration points.

 ## Online vs. onsite extensibility